profrobwells/first-llm-classifier/docs/index.md

 ## Who can take it

-Anyone who has dabbled with code and AI is qualified for this class.
+This course is free.
+Anyone who has dabbled with code and AI is qualified to work through the materials.
 A curious mind and good attitude are all that’s required, but a familiarity with Python will certainly come in handy.

 ## Table of contents